MicrosoftDocs/fabric-docs/docs/real-time-intelligence/eventhouse-ingestion-overview.md

 #### Transform data in Eventstreams

-Eventstreams provides a built-in processor that can perform transformations on the data before it lands in Eventhouse.
+If you're using Eventstreams to load data in your Eventhouse, you can use the built-in processor that can perform transformations on the data before it lands in Eventhouse.
 This is a good option if you want to transform data in a managed environment, if you want to route data to multiple destinations based on transformation logic, and if the available transformations satisfy your needs.

 Available transformations include: